-The School-Age Child who Stutters: Working Effectively with Attitudes and Emotions-A Workbook, by K. Chmela and N. Reardon.
+The School-Age Child Who Stutters: Working Effectively with Attitudes and Emotions-A Workbook, by K. Chmela and N. Reardon.
 Numerous strategies for helping children make positive changes in feelings and beliefs are presented using examples from real children.
 Concrete methods for documenting present levels of feelings and beliefs are included, as well as therapy ideas to promote change.
 There are reproducible pages throughout the book.
-Order from The Stuttering Foundation, 1-800-992-9392 or www.stutteringhelp.org, #0005.
+Order from the Stuttering Foundation directly, #0005. ☺